Twitter: dinner with @bellmor

 Attaining a Usenet service provider.

 To use newsgroups, you will need a Usenet service provider (NNTP - Network News Transfer Protocol).
 There are many options to choose from.
-Some are free while most are only for pay with strict download limits unless you opt for the unlimited package.
-After a quick search online, I found that Giganews.com is one of the most popular providers and with good reason.
-Giganews hosts over 100k newsgroups (almost all of them), is a fast and reliable Tier 1 Usenet provider and has a lengthy 200 day binary retention (files stay on their servers for 200 days since the upload).
+Some are free while most are only for pay with strict download limits unless you opt for an unlimited package.
+After a quick search online, I found that Giganews Usenet is one of the most popular providers and with good reason.
+Giganews hosts over 100k newsgroups (almost all of them), is a fast and reliable Tier 1 Usenet provider and has a lengthy binary retention.

-I went with Giganews.com’s Diamond account as I wanted an encrypted 256-bit SSL connection in addition to an unlimited account.
+I went with Giganews's Diamond account as I wanted an encrypted 256-bit SSL connection in addition to an unlimited account.
+Update 12-26-2009: Giganews now has VPN service called VyprVPN bundled with their Diamond accounts that lets you encrypt all of your computer's web traffic.

 You’ll need a client.